-However, there are always ways to improve trial conversion.
+Increasing trial conversion is one of the lowest-hanging fruits because you have their attention already.
+They’ve leaped over the hurdle of whether they want to try your product or not.
+So you can optimize free trial conversion by reducing onboarding and usage friction and by coaxing users to upgrade to paid plans from their trial.
 This could be in the form of in-app messaging that reminds users to upgrade when they try to access certain premium features.
 Or it can be a notification that their free trial is expiring.

 Here is a nice example from Zenefits.
 It’s a bottom banner that is reminding the user that their trial is ending.
 It’s eye-catching, but at the same time also doesn’t interfere with the user experience.
-It’s a simple, straightforward nudge.
+It’s a simple and straightforward nudge.

-These nudges could be in the form of: a modal that pops up when your user has reached the maximum usage with their plan, a tooltip that lets users know a certain premium add-on can benefit them, or anything else that fits your product.
+For this scenario you can create a simple modal that pops up when your user has reached the maximum usage with their plan, a tooltip that lets users know a certain premium add-on can benefit them, or anything else that fits your product.